faenrandir/a_careful_examination/documents/book_of_mormon/chiasmus/response_to_chiasmus_in_the_bom.md

     > Second, a general reader may be left with the impression that these forms [e.g., anaphora, epistrophe, polysyndeton, and chiasmus] are uniquely Hebrew forms, when in fact they were used in nearly all the literature of the ancient world, and indeed **many of them continue to be used in modern literatures**.
 Most of the forms discussed by Elder Pinnock are Greek or Latin forms as well as Hebrew.[^dismiss]

+4. **"Oral-formulaic composition exploits patterns of repetition and variation."**

+As discussed in some length in William Davis's dissertation [Performing Revelation: Joseph Smith and the Creation of The Book of Mormon](https://escholarship.org/uc/item/86h814zv), the process by which storytellers compose narratives[^oralformulaictheory] tends to lean on extensive repetition including parallelism and ring structures (e.g., "inverted parallelism", "complex chiasmus", and "envelope patterns").

+Oral-formulaic theory may make some sense of a few observations, especially the length of some chiastic structures (like Alma 36) and the fact that Joseph never pointed out the chiasms and parallelisms in the Book of Mormon.
+If these structures were simply employed as part of the process of orally composing the Book of Mormon, then Joseph may not have associated them with either Hebrew parallelism or other rhetorical devices taught in grammar courses of the day.

 ### Notes

 *Acknowledgement: Some of the above arguments h/t /u/djhoen and /u/ImTheMarmotKing*